Introduction of Pulsar Helion 2 XP50

-The pixel size of all devices is 17 µm while the refresh rate is 50 Hz.
+The pixel pitch of all Helion thermal monoculars is 17 µm while the refresh rate is 50 Hz.
 The high refresh rate makes for a smoothly running image, allowing the device to be used not only statically but also dynamically.
 Observing moving objects is not an issue as with some older devices with a low refresh rate.
 Each Helion is equipped with a 'Display off' function which can be used to quickly turn off the screen when the animals are closing by.

 Helion monoculars are compatible with Pulsar's Stream Vision application which can be installed on a smartphone (iOS or Android).
 The app allows the image seen through the monocular to be projected to the phone in real time.
 You can view and share photos and videos, update the device and manipulate some of the device's settings.